Denton Car Wreck Lawyer

 The scene of the crash is a great place to gather information.
 Get names of witnesses and the person who hit you.
 Make sure to get their phone number, email address, and physical address, too.
 Make sure to get the insurance information of the person who hit you.

-How to deal with insurance companies after a crash
+How do I deal with insurance companies after a car crash?

 The insurance company of the person who hit you is not your friend.
 Insurance companies aren’t in business to help people.
 To them, a person who was injured in a car crash is another number who is asking for money.
 Typically, if you contact the insurance company of the person who hit you, you will be asked a lot of questions about the crash.
 Shortly after you contact the insurance company (if not the first time you call), you will be asked to give a recorded statement.